robmux/robmux/README.md

 **`Computer Engineer / Software Developer`**

 Hi, here robmux.
-I'm currently working as a Backend Developer at Meli.
-In my spare time, I learn new technologies, tools and create new projects about interactive experiences in Unity, Processing, P5js often I try to participate as much possible in Hackathons, Jame Jams, so I can test my skills and create stuff that can help people.
+I'm currently working as a Backend Developer in Go/Python at Meli.
+In my spare time, I learn new technologies, tools and create new projects and learn about interactive experiences in Unity, Processing, P5js often I try to participate as much possible in Hackathons, Game Jams, so I can test my skills and create stuff that can help people.

 Some things I'm passionate about:
 - Web Development ☁